Who are the MEPs in key functions and how are they elected?

 If no-one is elected at the third ballot, the two highest-scoring candidates in that round proceed to a fourth ballot, where the one receiving the greater number of votes wins.
 (Should there be a tie at this stage, the older candidate is declared the winner).

 Vice-Presidents may replace the President in performing his or her duties when necessary, including chairing plenary sittings.
 They are also members of the Bureau - the body responsible for all administrative, staff and organizational matters in Parliament.
 The Quaestors deal with administrative matters directly affecting MEPs themselves.
 The European Parliament has 14 Vice-Presidents and five Quaestors.

 How are they elected?

-There are currently 8 political groups in the European Parliament.
+There are currently seven political groups in the European Parliament.
 Each political group elects its own chair or chairs.
-The chairs and the EP president constitute the EP Conference of Presidents.
+The group chairs and EP President constitute the Conference of Presidents.

 During their constitutive sittings (and mid-term, when new office-holders are elected), Parliament's committees elect their Chairs and Vice-Chairs.
 Chairs and Vice-Chairs may also be confirmed for a second mandate in the elections taking place in the mid-term of the legislature.

 Each committee elects its Bureau, consisting of a Chair and of Vice-Chairs, in separate ballots.
 The number of Vice-Chairs to be elected is determined by the full Parliament upon a proposal by the Conference of Presidents.

 Parliament’s standing interparliamentary delegations (for relations with non-EU parliaments) also elect their Chairs and Vice-Chairs, using the same procedure as for committees.